Russia's Next Economic 'Shock' Likely To Come From Impoverished Regions, Experts Say

 Aleksashenko said the world has changed since Biden was vice president, with China now becoming Washington's main rival.

-The Biden administration will not want to take on two powers at the time, he said.
+The Biden administration will not want to take on two powers at the same time, he said.

 Unless President Vladimir Putin undertakes foreign aggression, such as against Ukraine or Belarus, the United States is unlikely to impose fresh sanctions, he said.